chunyeow/openairinterface5g/targets/README.txt

 5) OAI on virtual machine
 ----------------------------------------------------------------
-	you may download the image using this URL: https://emu.openairinterface.org/openairlab/openairlab.zip chekc that all the packges are there as some packages might be added later.
+	you may download the image using this URL: https://emu.openairinterface.org/openairlab/openairlab.zip check that all the packages are there as some packages might be added later.